Zinosine Tablets

 Does it interfere with antibiotic therapy?

-Actually, Zinc Carnosine has been scientifically shown to enhance the benefits of antibiotic therapy in H. pylori eradication.
+Actually, Zinc Carnosine has been scientifically shown to enhance the benefits of antibiotic therapy in H. Pylori eradication.